lukewestern/py12box_laube/README.md

 Emissions and modelled mole fraction estimates for CFC-13 and CFC-115 are in the folder /data_allagage/.
 Inputs to the model are within the folder for each gas (each gas contains the folders /inputs/ and /outputs/).
 These measurements were made as part of the AGAGE network.

+NOAA mole fractions used in the paper are contained in the directory /obs_raw/.
+For the most up-to-date data please access https://gml.noaa.gov/aftp/data/hats/PERSEUS/ and https://gml.noaa.gov/aftp/data/hats/cfcs/ .

 NOTE: This is still subject to peer review and should not be used for any research or reporting purposes.